Matica slovenská: First building

 The first historical residential building of Slovak Matica is called Národná svetlica (National flare).
 Its construction began in 1864 and the project was run by Karol Harrer and supported by Ján Nepomuk Bobula, to whom Harrer entrusted the construction of the property.
 The foundation stone in the center of Martin was laid on April 6, 1864, and its solemn tapping was performed by the then acting first vice-chairman of the Slovak Matica, Karol Kuzmány, an Evangelical priest and superintendent.
 The partially completed building was ceremoniously opened on August 8, 1865, as the House of the Slovak Matica and its second stage of construction was completed in 1869.
-In 1875, it fell in favour of the Hungarian state.
+In 1875, it was confiscated by Hungarian state and became property of FEMKE.
 The building was completed between 1899 and 1900.
 However, it got simultaneously adapted exclusively for the administrative needs of the Hungarian state authorities.
 After the revival of Slovak Matica on Jan.
 1, 1919, the original seat was restored by the Czechoslovak government through the Ministry with a power of attorney for the administration of Slovakia.
 The Czechoslovak state authorities operated in it this time, and the capacity development plan of the maticas association was not sufficient.
 In August 1919, the idea arose to build a new, larger and more modern Maticas building, which came true in 1926, when the first historic building ceased to be the seat of the Slovak Matica.
 It was declared a cultural monument in 1963 and is currently a national cultural monument.
 Today, the building houses a permanent exhibition of the history of Slovak literature, exhibition spaces, deposits and specialized workplaces of the Literary Museum of the Slovak National Library.